csiro-energy-systems/PowerModelsACDCsecurityconstrained.jl/README.md

 run_scopf_acdc_contingencies(data, scopf_formulation, filter_formulation, run_scopf_soft_minlp, minlp_scopf_solver, filter_solver, setting)
 ```

-Decomposition based model conforming to the ARPA-e SCOPF Challenge 1 Benchmark heuristic developed in [PowerModelsSecurityConstrained.jl](https://github.com/lanl-ansi/PowerModelsSecurityConstrained.jl), which is extended to include AC/DC converter station and DC grid models.
+Decomposition based model conforming to the ARPA-e GOC Challenge 1 Benchmark heuristic developed in [PowerModelsSecurityConstrained.jl](https://github.com/lanl-ansi/PowerModelsSecurityConstrained.jl), which is extended to include AC/DC converter station and DC grid models.
 The contingency case branch flow constraints are enforced by PTDF and DCDF cuts and penalized based on a conservative linear
 approximation of the formulation's specification.